Awake in the darkness, listen:

 there’s someone sitting in the chair next to

 like alka seltzers in a glass of water.

 cocking his shotgun.

-Peycho Kanev is the author of four poetry collections and three chapbooks, published in the USA and Europe.
+Peycho Kanev is the author of nine poetry collections and three chapbooks, published in the USA and Europe.
 His poems have appeared in many literary magazines, such as: Rattle, Poetry Quarterly, Evergreen Review, Front Porch Review, Hawaii Review, Barrow Street, Sheepshead Review, Off the Coast, The Adirondack Review, Sierra Nevada Review, The Cleveland Review and many others.
-His new chapbook titled Under Half-Empty Heaven was published in 2018 by Grey Book Press.
+His new chapbook titled Under Half-Empty Heaven was published in 2019 by Grey Book Press.
 He has several nominations for the Pushcart Prize.